1,002 CAT questions tagged across all sections (2021–2025). Here's where the marks actually come from.

 1. Treating RC as one undifferentiated skill.

-RC Inference (117 questions) and RC Detail (44 questions) require different approaches — Inference tests logical reasoning from the passage, Detail tests close reading.
+RC Inference (119 questions) and RC Detail (68 questions) require completely different approaches.
+Inference tests logical reasoning from the passage — whether a claim follows from what's stated.
+Detail tests close reading — whether you can locate and verify specific information.
 Practising "RC" as a whole skill without separating question types is the most common VARC mistake.

 3. Assuming DILR = Arrangements.

-DI (Tables, Matrix, Charts) is 60% of DILR.
-If you've spent 80% of your DILR time on seating and linear arrangements, your allocation is backwards.
-Tables alone (72 questions) exceed all Arrangements combined (51 questions).
+DI (Tables, Bar Charts, Scatter Plots, etc.) is 59% of DILR.
+Tables alone (61 questions) exceed all Arrangements combined (43 questions).
+If 80% of your DILR hours went to seating and linear arrangements, your allocation is backwards.

 How to use this data

-These numbers are from the actual PYQ database — you can practice by any topic, section, or question type directly:
+These numbers are from the actual PYQ database — you can practise by any topic, section, or question type directly:

 - Filter by topic: Go to Past Questions and filter to any subtopic to drill specifically